patpij2/server-login/README.md

 2. You should see a connection status indicator
 3. Register a new user
 4. Login with the registered user
-5. Access the dashboard with Gmail integration
+5. Access the organized dashboard with Gmail and Facebook integration

 ## 🔧 Available Scripts